3 for the price of 2! 🎁 Free delivery on all orders - Visit Our Shop!

 In addition to the hCG hormone, other hormones play a crucial role during pregnancy:

 Relaxine : Relaxin is an important peptide hormone during pregnancy.
 Produced mainly by the placenta and ovaries, it plays a key role in preparing the body for childbirth.
 Relaxin relaxes the ligaments of the pelvis and softens and dilates the cervix.
-It also helps to inhibit premature uterine contractions.
-Relaxin also influences other body systems, such as the cardiovascular system, by increasing blood flow to the kidneys and reducing vascular resistance.
+It also helps inhibit premature uterine contractions.
+In addition, relaxin influences other body systems, such as the cardiovascular system, by increasing blood flow to the kidneys and reducing vascular resistance.

-Each hormone plays a specific role in the development of pregnancy, in preparing the body for childbirth and in the general health of the mother and foetus.
+Each hormone plays a specific role in the development of pregnancy, the body's preparation for childbirth and the general health of mother and fetus.

 Advice and recommendations